Root Canal Treatment: Everything You Need to Know

 Like any medical or dental procedure, root canal treatment carries certain risks and potential side effects.
 However, it’s important to note that complications are relatively rare, and the benefits of root canal treatment typically outweigh the risks.
 Here are some potential risks and side effects associated with root canal treatment:

-Discomfort and Sensitivity:
+Discomfort and Sensitivity

 Following an endodontic procedure, it is normal to experience some discomfort, sensitivity, or mild pain in the treated tooth and surrounding area.
 This can be due to inflammation of the tissues during the procedure or temporary irritation from the dental instruments.
 The discomfort is typically manageable with over-the-counter pain relievers and should subside within a few days as the healing process progresses.